History of the Boilermaker Trade

-Boilermakers are Frequently Exposed to Asbestos on the Job
+Boilermakers Exposed to Asbestos on the Job

 Beginning in the 1920's, boiler manufacturing companies favored the use of asbestos for insulation because it was inexpensive and very effective at fireproofing boilers.
 Several boiler manufacturers utilized asbestos extensively including Babcock & Wilcox, Combustion Engineering, Foster Wheeler, Kewanee and more.
 Asbestos served many functions.
 Pipes were wrapped with asbestos blankets, floors and walls were also blanketed to ensure heat and fire resistance, and joints and doors were sealed with asbestos gaskets.

 Unfortunately, boilermakers, given the nature of their trade were frequently exposed to airborne asbestos fibers.
 This exposure, especially exposure of long duration, was later found to result in severe, sometimes fatal health issues.
 The risk was particularly high for boilermakers because their job function often required them to hammer and file rough areas on the edges of the boilers that contained asbestos.
 This process caused asbestos fibers to get into the air.
 Because they worked in tight spaces with inadequate ventilation, boilermakers were even more at risk for developing an asbestos related illness.